 Millions of shoppers prepare for Boxing Day bargains every year.

 With Christmas just around the corner, and our shopping baskets ready to be filled to the brim with items we have gathered during the Boxing Day Sales.
-It is Britain’s equivalent of Black Friday, which gives psychologists and marketers plenty to study when it comes to the predictably irrational behaviour of consumers.
+It is Britain’s equivalent of Black Friday, which gives psychologists and marketers plenty to study when itcomes to the predictably irrational behavior of consumers.

 How often have we continued eating the food we don’t enjoy because we already paid for it or bought clothes we didn’t really need because they were on sale?
-Well, these are all daily examples of when we have acted irrationally – and behavioural economics has gone a long way to try and understand these unconscious biases which drive our behaviour and decisions.
+Well, these are all daily examples of when we have acted irrationally – and behavioral economics has gone a long way to try and understand these unconscious biases which drive our behavior and decisions.

 Daniel Kahnerman, famous for his ground-breaking book, Thinking Fast and Slow is the Nobel-winning psychologist who explored profoundly, the irrational processes that are present during our everyday decisions.

 A very simple problem can be proposed:

 A bat and ball cost $1.10.
 The bat costs one dollar more than the ball.
 How much does the ball cost?

 If the answer that came to mind was $0.10 or 10 cents, sadly, you would be incorrect.
 However, you are not alone as over 50% of Harvard students also gave the same incorrect answer and over 80% did so in less selective schools!

 The correct answer is in fact, 5 cents, or $0.05, yet your intuition immediately might have told you otherwise.